The Impact of Expanded Learning in California

 We are committed to providing you with the resources and tools necessary to build high quality out-of-school time programs in California.
 Keep up to date with all the latest news and events.

-The state budget signed by Governor Newsom yesterday
+The state budget signed by Governor Newsom includes $50 million

 programs because of YOU.
 Thank you for raising your voice to